EremusOne/ESPectrum/README.md

 # ZX-ESPectrum-IDF

-**IMPORTANT: Putting too much files in the SPIFFS or SD Card dirs could crash the emu right now (RAM issues).
-A fix for this will be available soon.
-Right now be careful with the number of files and don't forget THIS IS AN EARLY BETA.**

 This is an emulator of the Sinclair ZX Spectrum computer running on a Lilygo TTGo VGA32 board.

 Just connect a VGA monitor, a PS/2 keyboard, a SD Card (optional) and power via microUSB.